dominiksalvet/risc63/readme.md

 * Interrupts are always accepted instantly
 * All pipeline hazards are eliminated in hardware

-> Did you know that RISC63 was used within [my bachelor thesis](https://github.com/dominiksalvet/bachelor-thesis) (Czech only)?
+> Did you know that RISC63 was used within [my bachelor thesis](https://github.com/dominiksalvet/bachelor-thesis)?

 ## Table of Contents